delvtech/hyperdrive/test/debug/README.md

 # Debugging

 This folder contains a testing utility that can be used to debug Hyperdrive transactions on the sepolia testnet.
-To use this tool, update the constants in `test/debug/Debugging.t.sol` with the values from the transaction you'd like to debug.
-In particular, you'll need to set the fork block, the hyperdrive address, the transaction value, and the transaction calldata.
-Once you've done this, you can run the following command to run the debugging tool:
+The debugging tools rely on an RPC URL that is provided by the `DEBUG_RPC_URL` environment variable.
+This tool supports two different modes:

+- Transaction Mode: In this mode, you provide a transaction hash with the `TX_HASH` environment variable.
+The transaction specified by this environment variable will be simulated exactly as it was executed.
+For this to work, the `TX_HASH` value must specify a transaction that was mined on the chain specified by `DEBUG_RPC_URL`.
+This mode is preferred for mined transactions.
+- Simulation Mode: In this mode, you provide a block height with the `BLOCK` environment variable and transaction details including the `FROM` address, the `TO` address, the amount of `VALUE` to send, and the `DATA` to send.
+All of these environment variables must be set for this mode to work properly.
+This mode will execute the specified transaction at the specified block height on the forked chain.
+This mode can be used when a transaction hasn't been mined or to simulate internal calls.

+The environment variables can be put in the `.env` file for convenience or passed manually.
+Here is an example of running the script in transaction mode:

 ```
-forge test -vv --match-test "test_debug"
+DEBUG=true DEBUG_RPC_URL=http://localhost:8545 TX_HASH=0x278d43d20d134fcfcd92c05d02b33cee1855de8ecae20a3c4ca47e1647e171a7 forge test -vv --match-test "test_debug"
 ```

 To get more insight into what went wrong (or right) during the transaction